miraclemeei/CPS-3320-Final-Project/README.md

 A value is trying to be set on a copy of a slice from a DataFrame

 * which means that you have to use a lower version of python then the warnning will disappear.
-# You Can also use the jupter notebook file if you directly put it in the jupyter.
+# You Can also use the jupter-deep-learning file if you directly put it directly in the jupyter.
+This jupyter version is just a sample version that for testing the epoches and batcches, you can see the result after putting it in jupyter notebook.
 After that you can have a full view of the bloking of the code.

+# Here is the guide to run the jupyter-logistic-regression file:
+* Donwload sklearn extension in python by pip install sklearn
+* Download nltk extension in python by pip install nltk put the file directly in jupyter then it works.